 Day Trips from Porto: Douro Valley

 The Douro Valley region is a mandatory visit for those who travel to Porto.
-The Douro Valley region is probably Portugal’s most famous wine region and one of the most beautiful and oldest ones in the world.
-It was also recognized by UNESCO as a World Heritage Site in 2001.
+The Douro Valley region is probably Portugal’s most famous wine region and one of the most beautiful and oldest ones in the world, recognized by UNESCO as a World Heritage Site in 2001.

 A visit to Porto is never complete without a visit to the Douro region, so plan your unforgettable Day Trip to Douro, one of the most beautiful and oldest wine regions in the world, with our guide.

-We hope these suggestions can help you enjoy your holidays in Portugal, so take advantage of your time here and explore!
+We hope these suggestions can help you enjoy your holidays in Portugal.
+Take advantage of your time here and explore!
 It’s worth it!